Electricity at the macroscale and its microscopic origins: Single particle states

-The degree to which the Wannier functions are localized depends on the choice of the function ${\theta_\alpha(k)}$, but the most localized set, which is commonly known as the set of {\em maximally-localized Wannier functions} (MLWF)~\cite{marzari_mlwf, mlwf_rmp}, is obtained when it is a $k$-independent constant (see \REF~\linecite{ferreira_parada} and Appendix~\ref{section:wannierwidth}).
+The degree to which the Wannier functions are localized depends on the choice of $X_0$ and on the choice of the function ${\vartheta_\alpha(k)}$ in Eq.~\ref{eqn:wannierdef}, but the most localized set, which is commonly known as the set of {\em maximally-localized Wannier functions} (MLWF)~\citep{marzari_mlwf, mlwf_rmp}, is obtained when ${\vartheta_\alpha}$ is a $k$-independent constant, in which case ${X_0}$ is one of the Wannier centers and ${\wannierxset(X_0)}$ is the set of all of the Wannier centers (see \REF~\linecite{ferreira_parada} and Appendix~\ref{section:appendix_wannier}).